MicrosoftDocs/Devices-docs/surface-hub/install-apps-on-surface-hub.md

 ### Browse by specific app name or category

-If you have an idea of the type of app you are looking for, such as collaboration tools or specific software by name, you can search more directly:
+If you have an idea of the type of app you're looking for, such as collaboration tools or specific software by name, you can search more directly:

 ```shell
 winget search "collaboration"
 ```

-or
+Or

 ```shell
 winget search "Microsoft Whiteboard"